biopython/biopython/README.rst

 <https://github.com/biopython/biopython/blob/master/DEPRECATED.rst>`_
 file which notes API breakages.

+The ``CONTRIBUTING.rst`` file is aimed at potential and current contributors, with information on things like our coding style and no-AI policy.

 The Biopython package is open source software made available under generous terms.
 Please see the `LICENSE
 <https://github.com/biopython/biopython/blob/master/LICENSE.rst>`_ file for